amadeus4dev/developer-guides/docs/sdks/java-sdk.md

-This tutorial will guide you through the process of creating a simple Java application which calls the Flight Inspiration Search API using the Amadeus for Developers Java SDK
+This tutorial will guide you through the process of creating a simple Java application which calls the Flight Inspiration Search API using the Amadeus for Developers Java SDK.

 ### Using the Amadeus Java SDK

 For this tutorial we will use Unix-based commands.
-Windows has similar commands for each.
+Windows has similar commands for each task.

-The requirements to follow this tutorial are the following:
+The requirements to follow this tutorial include:

 * Your favorite editor
 * Java correctly installed \(see previous section\)
-* gradle
+* Gradle
-* Amadeus for Developers API key
+* Amadeus for Developers API key and API secret

 Let's do something cool by calling one of our [Flight Search APIs](https://developers.amadeus.com) from your Java code.

 Let's start by creating a new folder `AmadeusTest` on your `$HOME` directory.
-Switch to this new folder and create a subdirectory structure that will host our project:
+Switch to this new folder and create a subdirectory that will host our project:

 ```bash
 mkdir -p src/main/java/flightsearch